natikgadzhi/respawn-io/content/posts/trade-offs-of-designing-in-html-and-rails.md

 I'm yet to see an organization successfully and happily using ShapeUp in a team bigger than 50 people. _Get it?
 Rails (approach) doesn't scale?
 Hehe._

-## Designers who can write code absolutely rock
+## Designers Who Can Write Code Absolutely Rock

 > People who span across several areas of the work, generally, have a much stronger understanding of the overall goals, values, and motivations of the product.
 And as such, they're able to bring extreme clarity to the rest of the team.
 They're moving quickly.
 They have their own opinions about the product you're building.
 Designer + Engineer combo is not an exception from that rule.